ianlini/flatten-dict/README.rst

        Parameters
        ----------
-       d: dict-like object
+       d : dict-like object
            The dict that will be unflattened.
-       splitter: {'tuple', 'path', function} (default: 'tuple')
+       splitter : {'tuple', 'path', Callable}
            The key splitting method.
-If a function is given, the function will be used to split.
+If a Callable is given, the Callable will be used to split.
            'tuple': Use each element in the tuple key as the key of the unflattened dict.
-           'path': Use ``pathlib.Path.parts`` to split keys.
+           'path': Use `pathlib.Path.parts` to split keys.
-       inverse: bool (default: False)
+       inverse : bool
            Whether you want to invert the key and value before flattening.

        Returns
        -------
-       unflattened_dict: dict
+       unflattened_dict : dict
        """

 Examples